Last updated on November 16th, 2022 at 10:28 am

 See the full list of summer activities at the Skibowl Adventure Park here.

-There are hundreds of options for hiking on and around Mt Hood, but one of the trails with the most stunning views is the McNeil Point Trail.
+There is no shortage of hiking areas with hundreds of options for hiking on and around Mt Hood, but one of the hiking trails with the most stunning views is the McNeil Point Trail.

 View this post on Instagram